Presidency reports

 Additionally, students attended lectures, embarked on specialized site visits to Klaipėda University's Marine Research Institute and Botanical Garden, delivered presentations, and actively engaged in various pedagogical tasks throughout the program.
 Event report from the BUP Science and Sail 2023.

 The BUP National Centre in Finland, which is located at Åbo Akademi University, held the BUP Presidency.
-This is their presidency report.
+This is their Presidency report.

 The year 2022 has been turbulent for the whole BUP cooperation, due to Russia’s offensive war in Ukraine.
 However, something positive is the return to a more normalized situation after the pandemic.
 BUP Finland is confident to again be able to arrange courses face to face after the Covid break.